-- can distinguish and reflect critically on own and other people¿s ways of knowing.
+- can distinguish and reflect critically on their own and other people’s ways of knowing.

-- know how to identify suitable analytical approaches based on their empirical material
+- knows how to identify suitable analytical approaches based on their empirical material

-- be able to discuss and evaluate theoretical and methodological approaches within qualitative social science and visual studies
+- is able to discuss and evaluate theoretical and methodological approaches within qualitative social science and visual studies

-- know the rules of scientific reliability in the establishment of knowledge within the qualitative social sciences.
+- knows the rules of scientific reliability in the establishment of knowledge within the qualitative social sciences.

-- Have knowledge of the debates on advocacy and empowerment in the social science tradition.
+- has knowledge of the debates on advocacy and empowerment in the social science tradition.

-- be able to demonstrate basic research skills for the use of film and text as different means in the production and dissemination of ethnographic knowledge
+- is able to demonstrate basic research skills for the use of film and text as different means in the production and dissemination of ethnographic knowledge

-- be able to demonstrate an ability to try out, in an experimental way, different possible steps in the establishment of knowledge.
+- is able to demonstrate an ability to try out, in an experimental way, different possible steps in the establishment of knowledge.

-- be able to make a research based ethnographic film
+- is able to make a research based ethnographic film

-- be able to present a consistent analytical argument trough a written thesis
+- is able to present a consistent analytical argument in the form of a written thesis

-- be able to, , build knowledge about own and fellow students empirical field through collaborative work and comparison
+- is able to build knowledge about one’s own and fellow students’ empirical field through collaborative work and comparison

-- be able to demonstrate the relative relevance of different theoretical and methodological approaches to the empirical characteristics of research material
+- is able to demonstrate the relative relevance of different theoretical and methodological approaches to the empirical characteristics of research material

 The students present work-in-progress, both film and texts, in compulsory seminars.
 Students receive individual supervision throughout the film and text-making process.